muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 (`https://muldis.com`), version number `0.300.0`.

-**Muldis Object Notation** specifies a semi-lightweight source code and data interchange format.
+**Muldis Object Notation** specifies a semi-lightweight source code and data interchange abstract format.
 It is fairly easy for humans to read and write.
 It is fairly easy for machines to parse and generate.
+MUON is fundamentally an abstract format defined in terms of a few kinds of simple generic data structures such as integers and ordered lists.
+MUON also consists of multiple concrete formats which satisfy the requirements of the abstract format and all have deterministic mappings with each other.
-MUON is canonically a plain text format that is completely language independent but uses conventions that are familiar to programmers of many other languages.
-MUON also consists of alternate formats defined in terms of data structures of other languages and have deterministic mappings with the plain text one.
+MUON's canonical concrete format is plain text and is completely language independent but uses conventions that are familiar to programmers of many other languages.
+MUON's other concrete formats are defined in terms of data structures of other languages.

 This document consists of multiple parts: